mmoessler/illustration-statistical-concepts/README.md

 #### Continuous uniform distribution and sample average

-This illustration shows the effect of changing the sample size $n$ and the lower bound $a$ and the upper bound $b$ of the continuous uniform distribution on the sampling distribution of the sample average as estimator for mean of the continuous uniform distribution.
+This illustration shows the effect of changing (1) the sample size $n$, (2) the lower bound $a$ and (3) the upper bound $b$ of the continuous uniform distribution on the sampling distribution of the sample average as estimator for mean of the continuous uniform distribution.

 ```